US launches NAFTA renegotiation countdown

-WASHINGTON: US President Donald Trump’s administration on Thursday launched the 90-day countdown to renegotiating the three-nation North American Free Trade Agreement.
+WASHINGTON, D.C.: The Trump administration Thursday (Friday in Manila) launched a 90-day countdown to renegotiating the North American Free Trade Agreement, part of its aggressive stance towards trade that it charges has hurt US workers.

+That combative posture was underscored just two hours later when the Commerce Department followed the news with the announcement of a new trade investigation against aircraft produced by NAFTA partner Canada, saying they receive unfair subsidies.

+That follows on the heels of disputes with Canada over lumber imports and dairy exports, and with Mexico over sugar imports, just a small sample of the many trade disputes announced in the last three months.

 Talks will begin no earlier than August 16, 2017, he said in a statement.